Arab Gas Pipeline: Discontinuation and resumption of service

 The Egyptian pipelines carrying natural gas to Israel and Jordan stopped operating following at least 26 insurgent attacks since the start of the uprising in early 2011 until October 2014.
 These attacks have mostly taken place on GASCO's pipeline in northern Sinai to El-Arish which feeds the Arab Gas Pipeline and the pipeline to Israel.
 The attacks have been carried out by Bedouin complaining of economic neglect and discrimination by the central Cairo government.

-By spring 2013 the pipeline returned to continuous operation, however, due to persistent natural gas shortages in Egypt, the gas supply to Israel was suspended indefinitely while the supply to Jordan was resumed, but at a rate substantially below the contracted amount.
+By spring 2013 the pipeline returned to continuous operation.
+Due to persistent natural gas shortages in Egypt, the gas supply to Israel was suspended indefinitely while the supply to Jordan was resumed, but at a rate substantially below the contracted amount.
 Since then the pipeline was targeted by militants several more times.

-In the mid-2010s the pipeline did not export Egyptian gas due to domestic gas shortages which forced Egypt to stop exporting gas to all countries.
-Exports were resumed in 2018 as gas supply in Egypt was increased (thanks mainly to the Zohr gas field coming online).
-In 2020 the pipeline began distributing gas originating from Israel to Jordan through the Israel–Jordan pipeline connection in northern Jordan.
+In the mid-2010s the pipeline did not export Egyptian gas due to domestic gas shortages, which forced Egypt to stop exporting gas to all countries.
+Exports were resumed in 2018 as gas supply in Egypt was increased, thanks mainly to the Zohr gas field coming online.
+In 2020, the pipeline began distributing gas originating from Israel to Jordan through the Israel–Jordan pipeline connection in northern Jordan.

 With the reversing of the Arish–Ashkelon pipeline in Sinai and the northern Jordan connection it is now feasible to supply natural gas from Israel into the pipeline at two separate points which should make it more resilient to supply disruptions.
 As of 2022, Egypt and Israel are also discussing the possibility of constructing a 70 km-long overland pipeline connecting from the existing Israeli gas grid at Ne'ot Hovav south of Beersheba to the Nitzana Border Crossing and from there to the Arish–Aqaba section in Sinai.